 As part of our general dentistry services in Omaha, Eagle Run Dental West Group offers TMJ treatment for chronic jaw pain.

-If you think you're suffering from TMJ disorder and could benefit from TMJ treatment, c our office in Omaha, NE to schedule an appointment or call us at 402-498-8804.
+If you think you're suffering from TMJ disorder and could benefit from TMJ treatment, contact our office in Omaha, NE to schedule an appointment or call us at 402-498-8804.
 We’d be glad to answer any questions you may have.